AnnChou/creative-access-guide/README.md

 - 🌍 Respect for shifting communication modes — **text, gesture, silence, visual, tactile**

 This public guide reflects those values, with space to grow.

 ---
+## 🧮 Access-Centered UX Scorecard (Work in Progress)

+A developing resource for public sector and service design teams aiming to evaluate user experience through an accessibility lens — especially when **direct user testing is limited**.

+Designed by **Ann K. Chou**, this scorecard blends:
+- Behavioral insight frameworks
+- Inclusive design literature
+- Equity-centered UX prompts

+### 🧠 Key Features (in spreadsheet format)
+- Five structured tabs for:
+  - Dimensions of access
+  - Interpretive grading scale
+  - Persona-grounded reflection
+  - Comprehension and emotional burden metrics
+  - Notes for iteration and internal dialog

+This tool helps teams **internalize access as a quality**, not a checkbox — and invites thoughtful UX evaluation across inclusive dimensions.

+🗂️ This resource will be added as:
+- `access_centered_ux_scorecard.xlsx` — core spreadsheet
+- `ux_scorecard_overview.md` — written description & instructions
+- *(coming soon in `ux_scorecard/` folder)*

+> Want to co-develop or test the scorecard in your context?
+Feel free to reach out or open an issue.
+Contributions rooted in lived experience and public service are especially welcome.

+---